 Becoming a teenager can make it harder to like and accept myself

-The following five important brain and behavior changes affect how kids see themselves as change from pre-teen to teenager:
+The following five important brain and behaviour changes affect how kids see themselves as a change from pre-teen to a teenager:

 Hormones change key brain functions

 “I’m not a child and not yet an adult, so who am I?”

 Turning away from parents and toward peers

 Being more critical of myself and others

 Being more sensitive to how we appear to our self and others

 Why teenagers find it harder to get over anger and sadness

 These are five key brain and behavior changes that often increase fear, stress, anger and sadness as kids become teenagers: